 Reebok is one example of a company that used a geofilter for their event, but anyone can easily purchase a geofilter through Snapchat’s website.

-When you’re finished designing, make sure to download your filter with a transparent background using your Canva for Work account.
+When you’re finished designing, make sure to download your filter with a transparent background using your Canva Pro account.
 Now, go get creative!

 05. Tweet visual testimonials about previous events/workshops

 In today’s society, people often value the opinions of other customers more than a claim directly from a business.
 To capitalize on this, you can use stellar testimonials from your previous attendees to show potential customers the value of your event and gain their trust.